 A well-known publication picks it up and publishes it on their site.
 You’re given credit for the content, but it’s still entirely duplicated content.

 What you have to do then is add a canonical tag to your post so that Google knows that yours is the original and deserves to rank for searches related to making a six-figure salary.

-Otherwise, Google will choose whichever URL it believes to be the original source and authority on the subject and will rank that one in relevant searches.
+Otherwise, Google will choose whichever URL it believes to be the source and authority on the subject and rank it in relevant searches.
 And you don’t want to leave that decision up to Google to make.

-Google has a list of all the reasons you might have duplicate content on your site, and how to use canonical tags to resolve any confusion there may be over which page should get credit for it.
+Google has a list of all the reasons you might have duplicate content on your site and how to use canonical tags to resolve any confusion over which page should get credit for it.
 Again, you’ll want your developer’s help implementing these.

 Simplify Your Navigation

-Similar to how shorter URLs make it easier for Google to decipher what each page is about, a cleaner, simpler, and well-organized site architecture helps, too.
+Like how shorter URLs make it easier for Google to decipher what each page is about, a cleaner, simpler, and well-organized site architecture helps.